-FIU undergraduate students who apply for re-admission (with a prior cumulative GPA below a 2.0) and have not been enrolled in any university or college for at least six calendar years may apply for academic amnesty.
-If re-admitted, students will begin with a new grade point average of 0.0.
-No grades previously earned will be included in the University grade point average, however, credit for previous University courses, in which a grade of "C" or better was earned may be applied toward a degree, subject to determination by the College of the student's major.
+FIU undergraduate students who apply for re-admission (with a prior cumulative GPA below a 2.0) and have not been enrolled in any university or college for at least five calendar years may apply for academic amnesty.
+If readmitted, students will begin with a new grade point average of 0.0.
+No grades previously earned will be included in the University grade point average; however, credit for previous University courses, in which a grade of "C" or better was earned may be applied toward a degree, subject to determination by the College of the student's major.
 All prior courses attempted and grades received will remain on the student's transcript.
 Admitted or re-admitted students may not petition for any retroactive change in their academic record utilizing this policy.
 Students applying for academic amnesty to a limited access program must meet the admission criteria of that program.
 Students must follow the regular re-admission application process and complete the amnesty form for consideration to be determined by the student's academic dean.
-Readmission applications and academic amnesty applications may be obtained on the Undergraduate Admissions website.
+Reapplications admission and academic amnestv applications may be obtained on the Undergraduate Admissions website.
+Please refer to FIU's Admissions website.
+Please refer to FIU's Undergraduate Academic Amnesty Policy #340.300 in the Policies and Procedures Library for further information.